fabrikschleichach/BEXIS2_Documents/Manuals/Upload Data/Manual.md

 Some fields, e.g. *Identifier*, cannot be selected because they are set automatically by the system.
 Other fields, e.g. *Publisher*, have a note: “If possible, use an entry from autocomplete list.”.
 In this case, you may only enter the first letter of the item and the system will automatically complete it.

-At the bottom of the page there is a button titled Validate, which can be used to check whether the required attributes have been filled in and the inputs match the expected data format.
+At the bottom of the page there is a button titled _Validate_, which can be used to check whether the required attributes have been filled in and the inputs match the expected data format.

-You can edit a submitted dataset or make a copy of that by clicking the Edit or Copy buttons.
+You can edit a submitted dataset or make a copy of that by clicking the _Edit_ or _Copy_ buttons.

 If an input is wrong or missing, the corresponding field is highlighted in red.